~ My Gear ~

 telephoto work.
 With the 1.6 crop factor, a 500mm f/4 with a 1.4 teleconverter,

-date, this camera is the most advanced APS-C Camera Canon offers.
+camera was the most advanced APS-C camera Canon offered.
 Not to mention the 1920 x 1080 HD

 video capability @ 24p.
 Did I mention the eight frames per second, and the nineteen auto focus points,